Dorothy Day: Later years

-In 1972, the Jesuit magazine America marked her 75th birthday by devoting an entire issue to Day and the Catholic Worker movement.
+In 1972, the Jesuit magazine America marked her 75th birthday by devoting an entire issue to Day and the Catholic Worker Movement.
 The editors wrote: "By now if one had to choose a single individual to symbolize the best in the aspiration and action of the American Catholic community during the last forty years, that one person would certainly be Dorothy Day."

 Day had supported the work of Cesar Chavez in organizing California farm laborers from the beginning of his campaign in the mid-1960s.
 She admired him for being motivated by religious inspiration and committed to nonviolence.
 In the summer of 1973, she joined Chavez in his campaign for farm laborers in the fields of California.
 She was arrested with other protesters for defying an injunction against picketing and spent ten days in jail.

 In 1974, Boston's Paulist Center Community named her the first recipient of their Isaac Hecker Award, given to a person or group "committed to building a more just and peaceful world."

-Day made her last public appearance at the Eucharistic Congress held on August 6, 1976, in Philadelphia at a service honoring the U.S. Armed Forces on the Bicentennial of the United States.
+Day made her last public appearance at the Eucharistic Congress held on August 6, 1976, in Philadelphia at a service honoring the U.S. Armed Forces on the United States Bicentennial.
 She spoke about reconciliation and penance and criticized the organizers for failing to recognize that for peace activists, August 6 is the day the first atomic bomb was dropped on Hiroshima, an inappropriate day to honor the military.

 Death

 Day suffered a heart attack and died on November 29, 1980, at Maryhouse, 55 East 3rd Street in Manhattan.
 Cardinal Terence Cooke greeted her funeral procession at the Church of the Nativity, the local parish church.
 Day was buried in the Cemetery of the Resurrection on Staten Island just a few blocks from the beachside cottage where she first became interested in Catholicism.
-Her gravestone is inscribed with the words Deo Gratias.
-Day's daughter Tamar was with her mother when she died, and she and her father joined the funeral procession and attended a later memorial Mass the cardinal celebrated at St. Patrick's Cathedral.
+Her gravestone is inscribed with the words Deo gratias.
+Day's daughter Tamar was with her mother when she died.
+Tamar and her father joined the funeral procession and attended a later memorial Mass the cardinal celebrated at St. Patrick's Cathedral.
 Day and Batterham had remained lifelong friends.
-Tamar Teresa Hennessy died in Vermont on March 25, 2008.

 Beliefs

-Charity and poverty

-Day struggled to write about poverty most of her life.
-She admired America's efforts to take responsibility through the government, but ultimately felt that charitable works were personal decisions that needed the warmth of an individual.

-Day also denounced sins against the poor.
-She said that "depriving the laborer" was a deadly sin, using similar language to the Epistle of James in the Bible.
-She also said that advertising men were sinners ("woe to that generation") because they made the poor "willing to sell [their] liberty and honor" to satisfy "paltry desires."

-Social Security opposition

-Day was opposed to Social Security.
-In the Catholic Worker, February 1945, she wrote: